 & Jayne - Daisy was trapped and brought into the rescue.
 The pictures may be shocking for you.

 She has injuries from several dog bites and from runnings into fences when being chased.
 Her face is swollen and cut and she has a bad injury above her eye.
-Deer are inherently jittery after years of hunting them and once face with danger, they will run for their life.
+Deer are inherently jittery after years of hunting them and once faced with danger, they will run for their life.
 In an enclosed space she would have been driven into fences by the chasing dogs whilst being bitten.
-Her wound are in keeping with these injuries.
+Her wounds are in keeping with these injuries.

 As a charity we are shocked by the state of this poor animal, people should respect wildlife and be ashamed of their behaviour.
 Thank you to those who contacted us and the RSPCA to help her.